Country Living in a Cariboo Valley

 clean and sharpen pruning shears to make them last

-How to Sharpen Pruning Shears
+How do you sharpen Pruning Shears yourself?

 Some garden centers will sharpen pruning shears for a fairly reasonable price, but it is a job that a do-it-yourself-gardener can manage at home.
 All it takes are:

-A fine-toothed flat file, or a sharpening stone
+• A fine-toothed flat file, or a sharpening stone.

-A few drops of machine oil
+• A few drops of machine oil.

-A little care and patience.
+• A little care and patience.

 If the anvil blade is damaged, wrap a bit of rag around the opposite cutting blade before proceeding to avoid cut fingers.